microsoft/onnxruntime/dockerfiles/README.md

 Two-step installation is required:

-1. Build Python 'wheel' for ONNXruntime on host Jetson system;
+1. Build Python 'wheel' for ONNX Runtime on host Jetson system;
-2. Build Docker image using ONNXruntime wheel from step 1.
+2. Build Docker image using ONNX Runtime wheel from step 1.
 You can also install the wheel on the host directly.

 Here are the build commands for each step:

-1.1 Install ONNXruntime build dependencies on Jetpack 4.4 host:
+1.1 Install ONNX Runtime build dependencies on Jetpack 4.4 host:
 ```
    sudo apt install -y --no-install-recommends \
     	build-essential software-properties-common cmake libopenblas-dev \